 I have co-workers and family friends who rent out their unused parking space for $50-$200 per month depending on their location.
 Wouldn’t it be nice to have an extra $50-$200 in your pockets each month?
 Imagine what that can do for you. 🙂

-9) Publish an eBook
+9) Create digital products or publish an eBook

 Tying this with the above, you can also create your own eBook by condensing your helpful blog posts into one that will add value to your customers.
 Once that’s done, you can sell your product on Kindle, and to your subscribers.